 If ARP is not supported, manual entries can be made to this directory.

 What Is ARP Spoofing/ARP Poisoning Attack?

 ARP spoofing is also known as ARP poison routing or ARP cache poisoning.
-This is a type of attack in which a cyber criminal sends fake ARP messages to a LAN with the intention of linking their MAC address with the IP address of a legitimate device or server within the network.
+This is a type of malicious attack in which a cyber criminal sends fake ARP messages to a target LAN with the intention of linking their MAC address with the IP address of a legitimate device or server within the network.
 The link allows for data from the victim's computer to be sent to the attacker's computer instead of the original destination.

 ARP spoofing attacks can prove dangerous, as sensitive information can be passed between computers without the victims' knowledge.
 ARP spoofing also enables other forms of cyberattacks, including the following:

 A man-in-the-middle (MITM) attack is a type of eavesdropping in which the cyberattacker intercepts, relays, and alters messages between two parties—who have no idea that a third party is involved—to steal information.
 The attacker may try to control and manipulate the messages of one of the parties, or of both, to obtain sensitive information.
 Because these types of attacks use sophisticated software to mimic the style and tone of conversations—including those that are text- and voice-based—a MITM attack is difficult to intercept and thwart.